What is a Rainscreen?

 The chimney effect is most responsible for a rainscreen’s success.
 Also called the stack effect, the chimney effect explains the flow of air in a column as the air temperature changes.
 Because warm air is more buoyant than cool air, it rises upward and escapes through any gap available.
 Warm air also tends to contain more moisture (steam) thanks to the evaporation process, which depends on heat.
 The chimney effect is most effective in direct sunlight because sunlight causes a building’s exterior and the air behind it to heat more quickly.

 Eagle Mouldings is a manufacturer, stocking warehouse, and supplier of custom and OEM aluminum extrusions.
 If we don’t have the extruded aluminum part that meets your specifications, our professionals will help you create and engineer one to meet your needs.
-Our custom and OEM extrusion services enable us to meet nearly any aluminum extrusion need our customer may have.
+Our custom and OEM extrusion services enable us to meet nearly any aluminum extrusion need our customers may have.